Not using LinkedIn? You should be!

 1. Expand your network.
 Even if you have a good network, you do not get to see all of the people your contacts have in their networks, unless you have a tool like LinkedIn.
 For example, I have about 500 first-degree professional connections, and through LinkedIn I have over 50,000 second-degree connections.

 2. Stay connected.
 Have you ever been frustrated that you lost touch with an old friend or colleague?
 If individuals are in your LinkedIn network, that is no longer a problem.
 Individuals most likely update their current employment status and email address when they have changes, automatically keeping their network in the loop, so you will not lose touch.
+Go ahead and view it now to learn more important information on your legal case.

 3. Spend nothing.
 Besides the time it takes to create and maintain your network and profile page, the basic package is free.